-When you’ve got the South Downs, fairytale castles and splendid stately homes in your locker you’re going to be a little smug.
+When you’ve got the South Downs, fairytale castles and splendid stately homes in your locker, you’re going to be a little smug.
 We don't blame you for boasting, residents of West Sussex: there's some pretty enchanting places to visit here.
-Your friendly Plum Guide experts have packaged up the county into a neat little list so you barely have to do any research at all.
+We here at Plum Guide, the experts on all things travel, have packaged up the county into a neat little list so you barely have to do any research at all.
 Just print off this page and pack it in your suitcase.
 Actually, don’t print this off, it's bad for the environment.
 Just spend your trip squinting at your phone.
-Here's the best places to visit in West Sussex.
+Here's our guide to the best places to visit in West Sussex.

 This is the only place even close to a city that West Sussex has, and even that's because of an old rule about cathedral towns technically being classed as cities.
 As small pretend-cities go, Chichester isn’t bad.
 An impressive cathedral with a surprising amount of decent art; check.
 Pretty cobbled streets with independent shops; check.
 A world-class theatre; check.
 Nice gardens and museums to look around and pretend you care; check.
-Chichester isn’t your classic holiday destination but it won’t be terrible.
-We found seven whole things you can do in Chichester, so go find out for yourself.
+Chichester isn’t your classic holiday destination, but it will still be highly enjoyable.

 The dictionary definition of ‘wittering’ is to chatter or babble pointlessly at unnecessary length.
 Certainly, none of that going on at Plum Guide HQ and not at the actual Witterings either.
 The two little villages of East and West Witterings are known locally as God’s Pocket, which we think is cute if a little presumptuous.
 Think fudge shops, white cottages with roses climbing around doorways and peaceful beaches.
 God’s Pocket indeed.